geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 But yeah, that's the image stuff running.

 ##### **Nimlgen** [[00:31:28](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1888)]
-And then the one you sent is the...
+And then the one you sent is the..

 ##### **Geohot** [[00:31:31](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1891)]
 In CI running with the CL backend.